wesbos/es6-articles/08 - Arrow Functions and this.md

 You don't just want to go willy-nilly using arrow functions everywhere, because it's just less to type.
 You need to know what the benefits and the drawbacks of them are.
 In this case I don't want an arrow function, because I need the keyword to reference the actual box that got clicked.
 That would be even more important if I had a whole bunch of them.

-We can't use an arrow function there.
-I'm going to bring that back to regular function.
+We can't use an arrow function there, so i'm going to bring back the regular function.

 ```js
 const box = document.querySelector('.box');